 Finally, to understand the variable expressivity of VWS and PPS we performed an association study to identify genetic modifiers.
 We also looked for genotype-phenotype correlations between the type and location of IRF6 mutations.
 Although we did not find strong evidence that the candidate genes we selected from GWAS of NSCL/P or other clefting syndromes are modifiers of the VWS or PPS phenotypes, several marginal associations suggest that members of the IRF6 gene regulatory network could act as modifiers.
 Finally, we found evidence of a larger genotype-phenotype correlation by demonstrating that mutation-negative VWS families have a deficiency of cleft lip phenotypes.
 Together this work has advanced our understanding of the genetic basis of this diverse set of cleft lip and palate disorders, informing both the biology of craniofacial development and the clinical care of patients affected by these disorders.

 Cleft lip and/or palate, Complex trait, craniofacial, rare variant, Van der Woude syndrome

 Copyright 2012 Elizabeth Jane Leslie

 Leslie, Elizabeth Jane.
-"Advances in understanding the genetic architecture of cleft lip and palate disorders." dissertation, University of Iowa, 2012.
+"Advances in understanding the genetic architecture of cleft lip and palate disorders."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.